University of Illinois System

 Additional conflict management mechanisms for human subjects research may include, but are not limited to:

-• Disclosure of the conflict to the IRB;
+• disclosure of the conflict to the IRB;

-• Disclosure of the conflict to potential research participants during the informed consent process; and
+• disclosure of the conflict to potential research participants during the informed consent process; and

-• Disclosure to an independent advisory board that will monitor the data
+• disclosure to an independent advisory board that will monitor the data.

 The IRB has final authority to approve human subjects research and may require additional safeguards to be implemented to guard against research bias, including increased disclosures of Organizational Conflicts to the research participants.